dillonhafer/hr-til/README.md

 longer in production or actively maintained by Hashrocket.
 Thanks to all of our [contributors](https://github.com/hashrocket/hr-til/graphs/contributors)!

+This Rails application now in production and actively maintained by Dillon Hafer

 ### Install

 If you are creating your own version of the site,